We can easily configure global rate limits, but how can we make them dynamic?

 We generally add global rate limits via nginx or CDN - a limit of X requests per minute/hour for a particular IP.
 But some customer accounts in my application needed extra limits for API usage and were willing to pay more for it 💰, however the default limit should stay for remaining customers.
 This meant the global CDN rate limit would not work.

-Rate limiting is hard to implement from scratch - we need to count the number of requests during an interval (generally per minute but could also be per hour). rack-attack's throttle configuration handles this precisely: it restricts requests to a given limit within a given period.
+Rate limiting is hard to implement from scratch.
+We need to count the number of requests during an interval (generally per minute but could also be per hour). rack-attack's throttle configuration handles this precisely: it restricts requests to a given limit within a given period.

 A very basic config would look like this: